Irish Daily Mail parent records profit of almost €1.2m

 It said these risks were mitigated by “the company’s historical financial security, long-standing reputation and tradition within the sector”.

-The company also publishes the digital titles Extra.ie and Evoke.ie, while earlier this year it purchased parenting website Rollercoaster.ie.
+The company also publishes the digital titles Extra.ie and Evoke.ie.
+It purchased the parenting website Rollercoaster.ie earlier this year.

 No dividend was paid to its parent, the Daily Mail and General Trust (DMGT), a publicly quoted London-based group ultimately controlled by media baron Viscount Rothermere.
 The Irish titles are run by its news division, DMG Media.